Choosing the Right Staking Tool: A Features Comparison

 Affordability

-Because cloud hosting services charge monthly subscriptions, solo stakers can reduce their initial costs.
-They can skip the setup costs, deposits, and lock-up periods of building an on-premise operation.
+Because cloud hosting services charge on a monthly subscription basis, solo stakers can reduce their initial costs.
+They can skip the setup costs, deposits, and lock-up periods associated with building an on-premises operation.

 Guaranteed Up-time

-When validators go off-line, stakers run the risk of having their cryptocurrency deposit slashed.
-This penalization incentives operators to have their staking operation running full time.
-For users that live in areas with unstable connections, a cloud hosting service guarantees 100% up-time.
+When validators go offline, stakers risk having their cryptocurrency deposits slashed.
+This penalty incentivizes operators to keep their staking operations running full-time.
+For users who live in areas with unstable connections, a cloud hosting service guarantees 100% up-time.

 Dashboards for Node and Validator Monitoring

-Open-source dashboards also come with bots that automatically message users across Telegram and Discord.
-With these tools, users are kept up to date with their investments.
+Open-source dashboards also include bots that automatically message users on Telegram and Discord.
+With these tools, users stay up to date on their investments.

 Dashboard Benefits